maelys-mcardle/snowflake/docs/snowflake/README.md

 # Snowflake

-**Snowflake** is a language designed for the microprocessor trainer, to make coding a little easier.
-It is designed for a system with kilobytes of memory that has a 20 character length display with a number pad for input.
-In this input system, typing digits is easy, but letters is presumed to be arduous.
+**Snowflake** is a programming language designed for the microprocessor trainer.
+It is designed for a system with kilobytes worth of memory, a 20 character length display for output, and a number pad for input.
+In this input system, typing digits is presumed to be easy, but letters is arduous.
+This programming language is Turing-complete and uses the Polish notation.

 ## Reference